 It is also possible to use subcutaneous injections (just into a pinch of skin and fat, not into the

-muscle) of Lovnox instead of Heparin.
-Lovnox is usually given on your stomach, twice a day.
+muscle) of Lovenox instead of Heparin.
+Lovenox is usually given on your stomach, twice a day.
 It stings

 pretty bad and leaves bruises, but it can be done at home with the help of Home Nursing Service.
 Your